Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

 Drones are allowed in some areas, but certain nature reserves restrict them.
-Ask your guide before flying — we follow local regulations and respect wildlife.
+Ask your local guide before flying — we follow local regulations and respect wildlife.

 28. Can I hike in sneakers?